Skip to Main Content

 A Downtown Address With an Unlikely Reference Point

 The room itself reflects that positioning.
 The interior leans toward the kind of warm, mid-century-inflected design that has become a common visual grammar for refined Mexican dining in American cities, though at La Condesa the execution is calmer than the trend typically allows.
-The effect, entering from Second Street, is of deliberate restraint rather than theatrical welcome — a register that suits what follows at the table.
+The effect, entering from Second Street, is of deliberate restraint rather than theatrical welcome, a register that suits what follows at the table.

-Where Indra Carrillo's Training Places This Kitchen
+Where Rick Lopez's Training Places This Kitchen

 What that training produces in practice is a kitchen that approaches Mexican cuisine with the technical rigour and sourcing discipline associated with American fine dining's most methodical tier, while keeping the cuisine's identity as the subject rather than the technique.
 The closest conceptual parallel in Mexico itself is Pujol in Mexico City, where Enrique Olvera spent years building a formal framework around traditional Mexican ingredients and techniques.
 La Condesa operates in an analogous space within the American context, though at a different price register and in a city whose dining culture has historically centred barbecue and Tex-Mex rather than this kind of formal Mexican expression.